Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Prohibits retaining images captured by law enforcement drones unless needed for an active case, training, or required by law.
-Unretained images are classified as confidential.
+Prohibits law enforcement from retaining images captured by unmanned aircraft unless necessary for an active case, prosecution, training, or legal requirement.
+Retained images are classified as confidential.

 View source